Online Master of Science in Dental Hygiene

 As our health care delivery system continues to expand and become increasingly more complex, the need for health professionals educated to higher competency levels and with more advanced communication, organizational and decision-making skills becomes more evident.
-To help meet this demand, the Dental Hygiene Program of the Ostrow School of Dentistry has developed a Master of Science Degree in Dental Hygiene designed for students who have graduated from an accredited dental hygiene program in North America, possess a baccalaureate degree in dental hygiene or related area from an accredited university, and desire to continue their education and earn a master of science degree.
-The program affords its students the opportunity to improve their knowledge and skills in dental hygiene, continue their professional growth, and develop an area of emphasis related to dental hygiene.
+To help meet this demand, the Dental Hygiene Program of the Herman Ostrow School of Dentistry has developed an Online Master of Science Degree in Dental Hygiene designed for students who have graduated from an accredited dental hygiene program in North America, possess a baccalaureate degree in dental hygiene or related area from an accredited university and desire to continue their education.
+The program affords its students the opportunity to improve their knowledge and skills in dental hygiene, continue their professional growth and develop an area of emphasis related to dental hygiene.

-The fundamental purpose of the graduate program is to train graduate dental hygiene students to become leaders in the field who will help to advance the art and science of the discipline of dental hygiene.
-Another aim is to prepare students for alternative career paths in the fields of education, healthcare, research and public health.
-With electives in various emphasis areas, graduates of this program will be able to function as effective and efficient members of academic and healthcare teams and be well prepared to adapt to the transitions which evolve in both the profession of dental hygiene and the healthcare delivery system.
+The fundamental purpose of the graduate program is to train graduate dental hygiene students to become leaders in the field who will help to advance the art and science of dental hygiene.
+Another aim is to prepare students for alternative career paths in the fields of education, health care, research and public health.
+With electives in various emphasis areas, graduates will be able to function as effective and efficient members of academic and health care teams and be well prepared to adapt to the transitions, which evolve in both the profession of dental hygiene and the health care delivery system.

-The Master of Science in Dental Hygiene is designed as a sixteen-month full time program, but can be taken as a part-time program.
-Students will learn how to integrate research findings into the dental hygiene process of care to form strategies to decrease oral disease risks and promote oral health among individuals, families and communities.
+The Online Master of Science in Dental Hygiene is a five-semester, part-time program designed to develop graduate dental hygiene students into leaders in advancing the discipline.
+Students will learn how to integrate research findings to form strategies that decrease oral disease risks and promote oral health among individuals, families and communities.
 The first three trimesters are devoted to coursework that progressively leads to the formation and acceptance of a project plan for implementation in the field in the final trimester.

-All students will complete twenty-six units of required core coursework, plus four additional units of elective studies in an area of emphasis, which supports their interests, and future career plans.
-Emphasis areas include education, geriatric dentistry and pediatric dentistry.
-Courses in education will be offered through the Dental Hygiene Program, while electives in geriatric dentistry and pediatric dentistry will be offered through existing graduate programs at the Ostrow School of Dentistry.
+All students will complete 19 units of required core coursework, plus seven additional units of elective studies in an area of emphasis, which supports their interests and future career plans.
+Emphasis areas include education and geriatric dentistry courses.

-Students will learn program planning, advanced research methodology and statistical data management, and apply these skills into the design and implementation of their project as the basis for their scholarly Capstone project.
-Students will demonstrate active learning through interactive classes, peer teaching and the design and use of educational technology.
-Courses include traditional lecture, case studies, and student written and oral presentations.
+Students will learn program planning, research methodology and statistical data analysis and apply these skills into the design and implementation of their project as the basis for their scholarly capstone project.
+Students will demonstrate active learning through interactive online classes, peer teaching and the design and use of educational technology.
+Courses include online lectures, case studies and student written and oral presentations.

 All applicants to the Master of Science in Dental Hygiene program must satisfy the following general criteria:

-- Successfully graduated from an accredited dental hygiene program in North America.
+- Have successfully graduated from an accredited dental hygiene program in North America.

 - Possess a baccalaureate degree in dental hygiene or related area from an accredited university.

-In order to be reviewed, the application and required application materials must be received by the Admissions Committee prior to July 1 for a fall trimester start.
+To be reviewed, the application and required application materials must be received by the Admissions Committee prior to July 15 for a Fall Trimester start.
 Submit your application well in advance of the deadline and note that transcripts and other application materials may take three weeks or more to be processed by the Office of Admissions and then made available to our office.
 Please plan accordingly.

-Applications received after July 1 are also welcome and will be processed on a space available basis.
+Applications received after July 15 are welcome and will be processed on a space available basis.

 Materials to be submitted by applicants